 Discover more from Compass by Onboard

 While these concepts are easy to understand, putting them into practice is challenging.
 That's why we created Onboard, it’s more than just a financial app, we are building a membership community of modern Africans who are on their wealth-building journey and want to share, learn, and support one another.
-Becoming a member is easy, Get onboard to take the first step in your journey.
+Becoming a member is easy: download the app and get onboard to take the first step in your journey

 DISCLAIMER: This newsletter is for educational purposes only and is not investment advice or a solicitation to buy or sell any assets.
 Please do your own research before making any investment decisions.